-Most period properties were built in an era before electric lighting and appliances were standard in homes.
-Buildings simply weren’t designed to accommodate services, so the addition of modern electrics can represent quite a challenge.
+Most period properties were built in an era before electric lighting and appliances were standard in homes and as such simply weren't designed to accommodate modern electrical requirements.

-Following World War I, installations became widespread, and many older buildings have been only occasionally updated since then.
-However, old wiring and fittings are a cause for concern as not only are they unable to meet the demands of modern lifestyles, but they are a potential safety hazard that can result in fires or electric shocks.
+This makes old wiring and fittings a cause for concern as not only are they unable to meet the demands of modern lifestyles, but they are a potential safety hazard that can result in fires or electric shocks.

 Do I need to rewire my home?

-If your house has not been rewired within the last 25-30 years, then it will likely need rewiring at least in part.
+If your house has not been rewired within the last 25 to 30 years, then it will likely need rewiring at least in part.
 If you are unsure, don’t take any chances – call in a competent electrician to check.

 To ensure everything stays working as it should, it’s good practice to have electrics professionally inspected every 10 years.
 On completion of this, the electrician will produce an EICR (electrical installation condition report).